fangyi99/local-study-spots/README.md

 <p align="justify">

-# Local Study Spots App
+# StudyWhere

-This application returns a list of study venues sorted based on the user’s search or current location.
-The filter feature allows users to easily find the desired venue based on their requirements such as the venues’ location and resources.<br><br>
+StudyWhere is a hybrid application which aims to assists users in finding a nearby quiet place to study in. <br><br> This application consolidates various online lists and integrates them with geolocation to return a list of study venues based on the users’ location and selected filters.
+Users can choose the search or use their device’s location to set their origin.
+The filters, which include the type of venue, location, and resources, allow them to limit the results further. <br><br>
-This project aims to assist users in finding a quiet environment to study.
-This involves building a hybrid application, which integrates a list of consolidated study venues and geolocation.
-This solution is applicable to students and working adults whenever they need to escape the various distractions or yearn for a change in environment.
+This application is applicable to anyone who wishes to avoid distractions or yearns for a change in the environment.
+With this application, users can quickly look up the various spots near them, knowing their facilities.

 ## Getting Started
 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).